Frequently Asked Questions

 CAN I TAKE AN ATV UP THE AUTO ROAD?

 The Mount Washington Auto Road is closed to individual ATVs.
-Due to the aggressive nature of the tires on these vehicles the gravel portion of the Auto Road experience a much higher than normal maintenance need when ATVs are present.
 We do welcome well-organized ATV groups and clubs who reserve with us in advance.
 Group rides have a 35 vehicle minimum.
 Please click here for ATV restrictions and group information.

 CAN I RIDE A BICYCLE ON THE AUTO ROAD?

 Because of vehicle traffic on the narrow Auto Road, riding bicycles is not allowed.
-The only time bikes are allowed is during our two bike races, Newton’s Revenge in July and the Mount Washington Bicycle Hillclimb in August.
+The only time bikes are allowed is during our bike race fund raiser for the Tin Mountain Conservation Center - The Mount Washington Auto Road Bicycle Hillclimb in August.

 ARE MOTORCYCLES ALLOWED ON THE AUTO ROAD?